 One horizontal and two vertical lines run across the canvas and divide it into sections.
 The horizontal and the right vertical appear to be of equal thickness while the vertical on the left is thicker, which seems to make up for its lesser extension.
 The thickness of a line can also serve in a space moving toward ever-greater synthesis to calibrate the weights and influence the overall economy of the composition.

 Examination of the horizontal line in relation to the right vertical reveals a rectangular area extending upward (Fig. 4 Diagram A), while the relationship between the same horizontal, the left vertical and the blue plane tends to generate a horizontal field that the right corner of the lozenge draws toward itself (Fig. 4 Diagram B).
-The eye is drawn respectively downward and upward by the horizontal (Fig. 4 Diagram B) and the vertical (Fig. 4 Diagram A) areas, the relationship between which generates an indefinite square field that expands and contracts under the influence of the contending directions.
+The eye is drawn upward (Fig. 4 Diagram A) and downward (Fig. 4 Diagram B).
+A relationship between these two opposite areas generates an indefinite square field that expands and contracts under the influence of the contending directions.

 The space as a whole is in a state of unstable equilibrium and attains unified expression for an instant through the progressive and almost simultaneous recombination of parts, none of which – it should be noted – constitutes in itself a definite unitary synthesis like the square bounded on four sides:

 The virtual square expands upward beyond the perimeter of the canvas, projected ideally toward the infinite, while the notes of color (above all the blue on the left) draw the eye back toward the lower central area.
-White symbolizes the spiritual and the primary colors the natural in the Neoplastic vocabulary.
+In the Neoplastic vocabulary white symbolizes the spiritual and the primary colors the natural.

-We can therefore imagine this composition as a metaphor of the relationship between the absolute drives of the spiritual drawn back toward the concrete by the part of man that is closest to the natural world: a dynamic relationship between opposite drives that attain equilibrium for an instant through reconciliation.
+We can therefore imagine this composition as a metaphor of the relationship between the absolute drives of the spiritual (vertical) drawn back toward the concrete by the part of man that is closest to the natural world (horizontal): a dynamic relationship between opposite drives that attain equilibrium for an instant through reconciliation.

 Composition with Two Lines and Blue